-Wireless Realty Advisors (WRA) is a Massachusetts based company which acquires and develops new communication towers and antenna sites across the country.
+Wireless Realty Advisors (WRA) is a Massachusetts based company which acquires and develops communication towers and antenna sites across the country.
 WRA created CCM in 2020 as a tool to help identify dead zones and provide a roadmap for potential siting solutions.

 Internal use is meant to allow the Town to use and share the data with the community or other businesses in town.

 WRA will analyze the data in conjunction with our database of existing cell sites to see where people are reporting coverage issues.
-We typically will see clustering of data where there is no service.
-We may use this data when we speak to carriers in an attempt to identify siting opportunities.
+We typically see clustering of data where there is no service.
+We use this data when we speak to carriers in an attempt to identify siting opportunities.
 At this time, we’ve not sold any data to the carriers or other business.
 We will provide the Town with a customized report with a high-level overview of data collected and a map showing the data.
 We are also available to help identify potential siting solutions if the Town is interested in pursuing that.